菜单

 Case Study #1: Tumor Growth Inhibition Study Using CDX/PBMC Model for Bispecific T-Cell Engagers (TCEs)

-Figure A:We selected a rational tumor model using IHC target validation and routine donor screening to ensure reliable efficacy and a consistent therapeutic window.
-This setup enabled large-scale studies with various dosing routes, frequencies, and other critical variables.
-This CDX/PBMC model demonstrated high resolution and superior efficacy in tumor volume measurements for bispecific TCE projects.
+Figure A: We rationally selected a tumor model based on IHC target validation using prescreened donor to ensure reliable efficacy within a consistent therapeutic window.
+This CDX/PBMC model demonstrated high resolution with decent efficacy in tumor growth inhibition for bispecific TCE characterization.

 Case Study #2: In Vivo Efficacy Studies Using Dextran Sulfate Sodium (DSS)-Induced Colitis Model

 Figure 1: (A) Body weight changes and disease activity index (DAI) in DSS-treated mice demonstrated significant protection by the antibody treatment (blue) compared to the untreated control group (gray).
-(B) Histopathological analysis of colon tissues showed reduced inflammation and restored mucosal structure in the antibody-treated group, indicated by H&E staining.
+(B) Histopathological analysis of colon tissues showed reduced inflammation and restored mucosal structure in the antibody-treated group, measured by H&E staining.
 Quantitative scoring of histological sections further confirmed a significant improvement in tissue morphology following treatment.

 Case Study #3: Dulaglutide in Diet-induced obesity (DIO) model for Preclinical Efficacy Testing

-This case study evaluates the anti-obesity efficacy of Dulaglutide in a diet-induced obesity (DIO) model.
-The study monitored body weight changes, glucose tolerance, and fat mass reduction to assess the therapeutic impact of Dulaglutide on metabolic dysfunction in obese mice.
+This case study evaluates the anti-obesity efficacy of dulaglutide in a diet-induced obesity (DIO) model.
+The study monitored body weight changes, glucose tolerance, and fat mass reduction to assess the therapeutic impact of dulaglutide on metabolic dysfunction in obese mice.

-Figure 1:(A) Blood glucose levels over time showed significant improvement in glucose regulation in the Dulaglutide-treated group (blue) compared to the vehicle control.
+Figure 1: (A) Blood glucose levels over time showed significant improvement in glucose regulation in the dulaglutide-treated group (blue) compared to the vehicle control.
 (B) The treated group exhibited enhanced glucose tolerance, as evidenced by lower glucose levels during the glucose tolerance test.
-(C) Quantification confirmed a significant reduction in fat mass in the Dulaglutide-treated group compared to controls.
+(C) Quantification confirmed a significant reduction in fat mass in the dulaglutide-treated group compared to controls.
 (D) Imaging data from an IVIS system further validated reduced fat accumulation in the treated group, correlating with improved metabolic outcomes.

 Your Project.
 Our Expertise.